pascualmj/dh-todo-app/README.md

 - Eslint & Prettier
 - Husky & Lint Staged

+## 🚀 Run this project

+After cloning this repository just open the terminal on the same app's directory and run `npm install && npm` 😀

 ## 👍 Feel free to use this boilerplate

 Fork or clone this repository and start working on your React project rightaway.